JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **7898 days**.
+Here is a random fact about me - I have been on this planet for **7899 days**.

-And here is a just a random fact -  **Did you know you share your birthday with at least 9 other million people in the world**.
+And here is a just a random fact -  **Most American women have their first baby when they are 24.3 years old**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)